Shivang-Chauhan/to-do-list/README.md

 - **Data Storage**: User account details and to-do lists are securely stored in the MongoDB database.

 - **Data Retrieval**: Tasks and user information are fetched from the database for an up-to-date experience.

+## Contributing

+If you'd like to contribute to this project, please follow these steps:

+- Fork the repository.
+- Create a new branch for your feature or bug fix: git checkout -b feature-name
+- Make your changes and commit them: git commit -m 'Add new feature'
+- Push to the branch: git push origin feature-name
+- Create a pull request on GitHub.